EY-Parthenon: Expansion under the EY brand

-Under the new brand, EY-Parthenon has pursued an aggressive expansion strategy growing its consultant base from approximately 350 in 2014 to 10,000 in 2019.
-It stands at 25,000 globally in 2025.
-This growth was realized organically through expanding teams and extending the brand across a broader range of services as well as inorganically by acquiring consulting firms.
-Over the period 2016–2017, EY-Parthenon acquired the Benelux, French and German branches of OC&C Strategy Consultants.
+Under the new name EY-Parthenon the firm pursued an aggressive expansion strategy growing its consultant base from approximately 350 in 2014 to 1,400 in 2018.
+This growth was realized organically through expanding teams with new recruits as well as inorganically by acquiring consulting firms.
+Over the period 2016-2017, EY-Parthenon acquired the Benelux, French and German branches of OC&C Strategy Consultants.
 It bolstered its Asia Pacific offering through its acquisition of Australian boutique Port Jackson Partners in May 2020.
 It announced its first innovation collaboration with the global start-up ecosystem Plug and Play in October 2020 to enable their clients to engage with disruptive digital technologies.

-As part of its expansion, EY-Parthenon has also invested significantly in proprietary technology and AI-powered solutions.
-The Edge platforms, which deliver 'AI-powered solutions for strategy and M&A' and neurosymbolic AI capabilities underscore its ongoing investments in new technologies.

-It also has a strong track-record of thought leadership in its focus sectors.
+As part of its expansion under EY, EY-Parthenon has published thought leadership in its focus sectors.
 For example, it has published several articles in the Education sector on helping underprivileged students secure employment, including a 2014 report for the United States Department of Education on its Gainful Employment rule, and a 2018 report for the Boston Public Schools school district on better serving "off-track" youth.

+Since 2020, EY-Parthenon has partnered with CNBC to produce and deliver Real World Strategy, a video series on how CEOs can develop ambitious and actionable business strategies.

 Rankings

-In 2025, EY-Parthenon was ranked as a leader in strategy consulting globally in the IDC MarketScape: Worldwide Enterprise Strategy Consulting Services.

 In 2023, EY-Parthenon was ranked 4th globally in the Vault Consulting 50 as well as the 5th most prestigious.
-It also ranked among the Top 25 Strategy Consulting firms by consultancy.uk.
+It also ranked 8th in the Top 25 Strategy Consulting firms by consultancy.uk.